 THIS HANDBOOK SERVES AS THE SYLLABUS FOR ALL COURSES AND SECTIONS OF APPLIED (STUDIO) VOICE LESSONS and COACHINGS TAUGHT BY VOICE FACULTY.

-Students are expected to attend class meetings regularly and to abide by the attendance policy established for the course.
+Attendance: Students are expected to attend class meetings as scheduled and stated by the attendance policy established for the course.
 It is important that you communicate with the professor and the instructional team prior to being absent, so you, the professor, and the instructional team can discuss and mitigate the impact of the absence on your attainment of course learning goals.
-Please inform the professor and instructional team if you are unable to attend class meetings because you are ill, in mindfulness of the health and safety of everyone in our community.

 Students caught cheating or plagiarizing will receive a "0" for that particular assignment or exam [or specify alternative sanction, such as course failure].
 Additionally, the incident will be reported to the Dean of Students (Office of Academic Integrity), who may impose further penalty.
 According to the UNT catalog, the term “cheating" includes, but is not limited to: a. use of any unauthorized assistance in taking quizzes, tests, or examinations; b. dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; c. the acquisition, without permission, of tests or other academic material belonging to a faculty or staff member of the university; d. dual submission of a paper or project, or resubmission of a paper or project to a different class without express permission from the instructor(s); or e. any other act designed to give a student an unfair advantage.
 The term “plagiarism” includes, but is not limited to: a. the knowing or negligent use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment; and b. the knowing or negligent unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.